sujantkumarkv/deepshard-tasks/README.md

 I may write something wrong, and may correct on it in the latter logs.

 ### log#1
-- Based on what I know, I can do inference with many libraries: vLLM, hf's TGI, llama.cpp, raw pytorch, fastgpt etc..
+- Based on what I know, I can do inference with many libraries: vLLM, TGI, llama.cpp, gpt-fast etc..
 - one immediate thing to optimise on how these libraries decode: I remember lots of papers (eg. medusa decoding etc) which can optimize inference.
 - so I'll try these libraries mentioned & log -> then, read & in-depth understand their inferencing as to what differentiates them if I can improve (eg. what doecoding they use?)
 - currently, i'm trying to read all the contents of the device i got access via ssh (lots of container options, need to see if I need to instantiate my own)